Razorback Stadium: Renovation

 A major renovation to the stadium was proposed in 2011 by Athletic Director Jeff Long, unveiling the plans to enclose the north end zone.
 The proposed renovation is estimated at $78 million to $95 million, which would feature at least 5,000 new seats, including field-level suites and indoor and outdoor club areas.

 A new upgrade to the stadium for the 2012 season increased the size to 38 by 167 ft, from the previous LED screen size of 30 by 107 ft.
 The upgrade was contracted through LSI Industries.

 During the 2016–17 offseason, the Broyles Athletic Center was demolished as part of a $160 million renovation and expansion of the stadium by CDI Contractors and AECOM Hunt.
 The expansion added 4,800 seats and new premium seating to the north end zone.
 This expansion boosted the capacity of the stadium from 76,000 (with south end zone top bleachers) to 80,800.
 However, since bleachers are no longer being used on the roof of the south end zone, official capacity beginning with the 2018 season, as relayed to the university's board of trustees prior to its vote to approve the expansion project, was 76,212.
 The increase in capacity is fewer than 4,800 seats because some club seating on the east side was eliminated to add additional suites.

 On August 5, 2019, the University of Arkansas installed natural grass onto the playing surface, replacing the turf installed under Coach Bobby Petrino in 2009.

+On June 24, 2026 the University of Arkansas announced a multi-year partnership with CommunityAmerica Credit Union, which includes the renaming of Razorback Stadium to CommunityAmerica Razorback Stadium.